LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

    :language: C++

-Here, the atomic add operations uses CUDA and HIP atomic policies, which are compatible with the CUDA and HIP loop execution policies.
+Here, the atomic add operations uses CUDA and HIP atomic policies, which are compatible with the CUDA and HIP kernel execution policies.

 Note that RAJA provides an ``auto_atomic`` policy for easier usage and improved portability.
-This policy will do the right thing in most circumstances.
-If OpenMP is enabled, the OpenMP atomic policy will be used, which is correct in a sequential execution context as well.
+This policy will choose the proper atomic operation for the execution policy used to run the kernel.
+Specifically, when OpenMP is enabled, the OpenMP atomic policy will be used, which is correct in a sequential or OpenMP execution context.
 Otherwise, the sequential atomic policy will be applied.
 Similarly, if it is encountered in a CUDA or HIP execution context, the corresponding GPU back-end atomic policy will be applied.

 For example, here is the CUDA version that uses the 'auto' atomic policy: